sarveshborkar/serverless-and-docker/docker-containerization.md

 ## Testing the application

 Now, we can test out application.
-In this particular case, we will try to make a sample api request using postman.
+In this particular case, we will try to make a sample API request using Postman.
 <img width="1440" alt="Screenshot 2024-09-21 at 2 45 06 PM" src="https://github.com/user-attachments/assets/bc701377-6382-4d62-b884-568ee06e79b7">

 ## Publish Docker Image to Docker Hub